 Who is your best friend?

-You can also use this question word on it’s own to say why.
-For example, you can ask 왜 or 왜요.
-The former is informal, and the latter is a standard version you can use with anyone.
+You can also use the question word 왜 (wae) on its own to say “why” in Korean.
+For example, you can ask 왜 (wae) or 왜요 (wae-yo).
+The former is informal, and the latter is a standard version way to say “why” in Korean that you can use with anyone.
 You can place this word anywhere before the verb.
-Most of the time it appears in front of the verb.
+Most of the time, it appears in front of the verb.

 한국어를 왜 배워요? (hangugeoreul wae baewoyo?)